aws/aws-cdk-go/awscdk/pipelines/README.md

 	return this
 }

-func (this *myJenkinsStep) produceAction(stage iStage, options produceActionOptions) codePipelineActionFactoryResult {
+func (this *myJenkinsStep) produceAction(stage IStage, options ProduceActionOptions) CodePipelineActionFactoryResult {
 	// This is where you control what type of Action gets added to the
 	// CodePipeline
 	*stage.AddAction(